Aam Olas EpisodesSocial IssuesTrending

 Budget Stress Reaches Beyond Food and Fuel

-Food and fuelget the most attention, but inflation stretches much further.
+Food and fuel get the most attention, but inflation stretches much further.
 It affects school costs, rent, medicine, repairs, transport fares, and even the ability to remain socially functional.
 Something as basic as visiting relatives, attending school regularly, or taking a sick family member for treatment becomes harder under pressure.
+Understanding how rising household expenses shift priorities sheds light on these invisible sacrifices.

 That is why inflation fatigue builds slowly and then suddenly feels overwhelming.